 The objectives of this specialty field are to:

-The DrPH program accepts students every other year.
-The next matriculating cohort will begin in Fall 2020.
-Applications will be accepted beginning August 2019 and are due no later than December 1, 2019.
-Applications will be reviewed following the December 1st deadline and those applicants selected for an in-person interview (video conference if remote) can expect to be contacted by mid-February.
+Applications are now being accepted for admissions for next fall to the school-wide program.
+Applications will be accepted beginning mid-August and are due no later than December 1st.
+Applications will be reviewed following the December 1st deadline and those applicants selected for an interview can expect to be contacted by mid-February.